deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

       are zero at lambda=0; soft-core interactions will be required to avoid singularities.

+.. mdp:: new-soft-core

+   .. mdp-value:: no

+         Use the new soft-core potential as described in the `reference manual`_

 .. mdp:: couple-lambda1

    analogous to :mdp:`couple-lambda1`, but for lambda=1